Luke Perry’s Daughter Sophie Honors Her Father On Instagram As She Returns To Africa Following His Death

 Friends and fans were quick to comment on the sweet post, including Luke’s Riverdale co-stars Mark Consuelos and Skeet Ulrich.

 “Soooo proud of you!!!!”
-Ulrich wrote, while Mark left the heart and muscle emojis for his friends daughter.
+Ulrich wrote, while Mark left the heart and muscle emojis for his friend’s daughter.

 “Love the hat hun!
 Your dad is so, so proud, and is right there with you.
 Love of love.
 Enjoy!
 Xxx,” a third fan commented under the photo.